 Those who know James respect his woodsmanship and his dedication to archery hunting for deer.
 He began hunting on his family’s farm in Jackson County, Georgia nearly 20 years ago and has been an active member and advocate of the hunting community ever since.
 Spending time exploring the outdoors as a child had a profound impact on his views and passions for understanding the natural world.
 It wasn’t until James grew older that he realized how important hunting was for wildlife, and his experiences through hunting ultimately led him to pursue a career in natural resource conservation.
 Each year, James provides hunting opportunities to new hunters and he puts a high priority on outreach.
 James works tirelessly in his spare time to enhance the wildlife habitat on his family farm.
-He is an active member of the Quality Deer Management Association and has volunteered as a mentor and guide for their Field to Fork program, in which new hunters are given an opportunity to harvest deer on managed properties.
+He is an active member of the National Deer Association and has volunteered as a mentor and guide for their Field to Fork program, in which new hunters are given an opportunity to harvest deer on managed properties.